alttch/bma-info/roboplc/quickstart.rst

 Let us review the program code with comments included.
 A few notes:

-* In RoboPLC data exchange between workers can be performed in both traditional way, using a shared variables, and using a centralized `data hub
+* In RoboPLC data exchange between workers can be performed in both traditional
+  way: using shared variables.
+And using a centralized `data hub
   <https://docs.rs/roboplc/latest/roboplc/hub/struct.Hub.html>`_ with real-time
   channels.
 The last one way is preferred, as it allows to perfectly synchronize workers, minimizes event latency and can be used not only in